If you have kids, there’s a good chance that you’ll need to know how to clean play dough out of clothes at some point. Here’s how to do it!

-We were playing at the neighbour’s house a few days before halloween and Jack insisted on wearing his fireman costume over there.
-Chris had specifically told him to keep it clean until halloween, but he just really insisted on wearing it over there.
-He looks super cute in it, so I decided to risk it.
+We were playing at the neighbour’s house a few days before Halloween last year and Jack insisted on wearing his fireman costume over there.
+Chris had specifically told him to keep it clean until Halloween, but he just really insisted on wearing it, of course. 🙂 He looked super cute in it, so I decided to risk it.
 And I lost!

 Of course, the play dough came out and at some point over the course of the play date, he managed to kneel on a little piece of it, which I discovered when we got home.
 That’s OK!
 I got to learn all about cleaning play dough out of clothes so I can share it with you! 🙂

 So anyway, that’s how this bright pink play dough came to be on this fireman costume.

 After you’ve removed as much dried play dough as possible, soak the affected area in a bowl of cool water with a bit of dish soap for about 30 minutes to get the dough to loosen its grip on the fibres of your clothing.